Cyber-Chic/nasa/COIN_LEDGER.md

 ### 👋 WELCOME, TRAVELER!
 Whether you discovered a **[space coin](https://geocaching.com)** tucked inside a **[Free Little Art Gallery](https://freelittleartgalleries.art) [FEATURE]** as part of a global treasure hunt for collectible art pieces—or you are an independent explorer tracking this network from afar, welcome to the archive.

-Each custom-minted coin scattered across this global treasure hunt features a fragmented poetry verse and a unique tracker ID—the complete archival database of which is logged below.
+Each custom-minted coin scattered across the world features a fragmented poetry verse and a unique tracker ID—the complete archival database of which is logged below.
 Every verse listed translates real astronomical research I personally conducted, including tracking planet transits for **Exoplanet Watch** or classifying galaxies & other celestial phenomena on the **Zooniverse** network.
 I wanted to turn these cold cosmic records into living, emotional art.

 To complete this physical-to-orbital transmission, our custom 3D Galaxy Simulator art prints are actively sent into space through two unique paths:
 * 🛰️ **The Orbital Uplink:** A digital rendering of one of my custom-minted coins is beamed directly to **[SAT GUS](https://space.crunchlabs.com/livestream)**, an active 12U CubeSat satellite orbiting 500km above Earth.
 The image displays on an onboard screen and is photographed against the real curvature of the planet.